speedfuns/botw/MasterSwordAndDungeons.md

 Defeat Waterblight Ganon using one of the Lvl.
 3 Attack meals and Shock Arrows.
 Grab the **Heart Container**.

-After obtaining Mipha's Grace warp back to Daqa Koh Shrine.
+After obtaining Mipha's Grace, warp back to Daqa Koh Shrine.

 ### Divine Beast Vah Rudania